-Whether you want to get around town or head out for destinations unknown, Springfield, Missouri, makes commuting and travel easy.
+No matter if you’re getting around town or heading for destinations unknown, Springfield, Missouri, makes commuting and travel easy.
 Transportation has long been a focus of our community, beginning with our heritage as a central railroad hub and the birthplace of historic Route 66.
-Today, our well-maintained infrastructure, cutting-edge traffic systems, and state-of-the art airport facilities continue the tradition, making Springfield the perfect place to move.
+Today, our well-maintained infrastructure, cutting-edge traffic systems and state-of-the-art airport facilities continue the tradition, making Springfield the perfect place to move.

-If congested freeways and long commutes are not your thing, you’ll love driving in Springfield.
+If congested freeways and long commutes aren’t your thing, you’ll love driving in Springfield.
 Our city is ranked 20th in the nation as one of the best cities for commuting.
-Most commutes anywhere within the city are 20 minutes or less.
-Our innovative diverging diamond interchange systems and continued investment into street improvements have dramatically eased traffic flow and decreased accidents.
-And our city street system is laid out on a simple, north-south-east-west grid.
-So once you learn it, it’s hard to get lost.
+Most commutes within the city are 20 minutes or less.
+Our innovative diverging diamond interchange systems and continued investment in street improvements have dramatically eased traffic flow and decreased accidents.
+An added bonus—our city street system is laid out on a simple grid.
+Once you learn it, it’s hard to get lost.

-Travel for business or pleasure is a true pleasure from Springfield’s two area airports.
+Traveling is always a pleasure when you’re flying from Springfield’s two area airports.
 In 2009, Springfield-Branson National Airport opened a new, state-of-the-art terminal building with 10 gates and the potential to add up to 60 more.
-The facility currently houses four airlines—American, Delta, United, and low-cost carrier, Allegiant.
-They provide daily nonstop flights to key business hubs, including Atlanta, Chicago, Dallas, and Denver, and connections to vacation hot spots like Las Vegas, Phoenix, and Florida (Ft.
-Myers, Orlando, St. Petersburg/Tampa.)
+The facility currently houses four airlines—American, Delta, United and low-cost carrier Allegiant.
+They provide daily nonstop flights to key business hubs, including Atlanta, Chicago, Dallas and Denver, and connections to vacation hot spots like Las Vegas, Phoenix and Florida (Ft.
+Myers, Orlando and St. Petersburg/Tampa.)

 Fifty miles to the south, privately owned Branson Airport opened in the spring of 2009, providing a second convenient option for regularly scheduled commercial airline service.
-Southwest Airlines and Frontier Airlines fly to Atlanta, Baltimore, Chicago, Dallas, Denver, Houston, and Orlando making this an easy-to-use option to get in and out of the region.
+Frontier Airlines flies direct to Denver and Orlando, connecting to destinations across the country.
+The cheap fares make this an easy-to-use option to get in and out of the region.

-Interstate 44 on our northern limit and Highway 65 on our eastern edge make travel to other major cities in Missouri and Oklahoma easy.
-By car, we’re just 2-1/2 to 3 hours away from Kansas City, St. Louis, and Tulsa.
+Interstate 44 along our northern limit and Highway 65 on our eastern edge make travel and transportation easy—both around Springfield and to other major cities in Missouri and Oklahoma.
+By car, we’re just 2 1/2 to 3 hours away from Kansas City, St. Louis and Tulsa.